MannLabs/alphatims/README.md

 ### Python and jupyter notebooks

 AlphaTims can be imported as a Python package into any Python script or notebook with the command `import alphatims`.
 Documentation for all functions is available in the [API](docs/_build/html/index.html).
 (NOTE: while the repo is private, html pages can not be safely rendered on e.g. GitHub pages or ReadTheDocs.
-For now it is best to download/clone/fork the AlphaTIMS repository and open `docs/_build/html/index.html` in a local browser.)
+For now it is best to download/clone/fork the AlphaTims repository and open `docs/_build/html/index.html` in a local browser.)

 A brief [tutorial jupyter notebook](nbs/tutorial.ipynb) on how to use the API is also present in the [nbs folder](nbs).
 When running locally it provides interactive plot, which are not rendered on GitHub.
 Instead, they are available as individual html pages in the [nbs folder](nbs).